Hawks' Brandon Goodwin: Cleared to play

-Goodwin (elbow) has been cleared to play in Wednesday's season opener against the Bulls, Sarah K. Spencer of The Atlanta Journal-Constitution reports.
+Goodwin (elbow) will be available for Saturday's game against the Grizzlies, Sarah K. Spencer of The Atlanta Journal-Constitution reports.

-Despite a sprained elbow, Goodwin will be available.
-He shouldn't have much fantasy relevance, though he will see some minutes at backup point guard with Rajon Rondo (personal) and Kris Dunn (knee) both sidelined.
+As expected, Goodwin will be available.
+He saw 13 minutes in the opener, which was a blowout win over the Bulls.

 More News